GFAyM/pyECM/README.md

    1. Perform basic plots in order to analyze the systems under study.
    2. Import and export molecules from/to xyz and DIRAC format.
    3. Calculate CCM and ECM in a single structure.
+   4. Calculate parity-violating contributions to energy in a single structure.
-   4. Calculate CCM and ECM in several structures at once and in the virtual mirroring path of each one.
+   5. Calculate CCM and ECM in several structures at once and in the virtual mirroring path of each one.

 Read more on [ECM publications](https://pubs.acs.org/doi/pdf/10.1021/ja028646%2B).